andreasebner/open62541-interface/README.md

 * ControlSystemAdapter-OPC-UA-Adapter
 * DeviceAccess-OPC-UA-Backend

-The idea is to provide a cmake interface that is identical to the offcial cmake interface.
-That allows to build the ChimeraTK packages that require OPC UA also against the offcial open6251 stack.
+The idea is to provide a cmake interface that is identical to the official cmake interface.
+That allows to build the ChimeraTK packages that require OPC UA also against the official open6251 stack.
+In general the aim is to integrate the patches and features to the `open62541` project.
+But as long as this project includes patches or additional features building ChimeraTK packages against the official open62541 stack will result in a different behavior.

 ## Cmake details